“...education as a mission to learn how to live well” - MacMurray

 The leaves are some of the outcomes we hope to produce and achieve as we grow; they show are our impact.
-So, to continue this metaphor, our School curriculum is modelled as a series of mind-maps; our curriculum progression maps.
+So, to continue this metaphor, our School curriculum is modelled as a series of mind-maps shown through our National Curriculum Subject Progression Mind-map further down this page.
 When this is fruitful, our children bloom in to life-long learners.

 Our Two Year Rolling Plans